thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 ![](https://i.imgur.com/CbkIni2.png)

 Right now, your HTTP server handles every HTTP request the same way, regardless of the request's method or path.
-It would be much more useful if your HTTP server could respond differently to different HTTP requests.
+It would be much more useful if your HTTP server could send back different HTTP responses based on the information inside the HTTP requests.

 Let's fix that by refactoring the `server.js` file with the following code.